kdlong/HitsAndTracksPlotter/README.md

 ```
 python3 runDash.py output
 ```
 The following options are available :

--d : input dataset
+-d : input dataset .root file

 -e : event number to display

 -o : output file

 --outDir : output directory where to save the event display

 # Use